-Major activities of the Child Welfare Research Centre include conducting and promoting practice-relevant research which links academic and community interests; enhancing critical awareness and analysis of northern child and family welfare issues by sponsoring information sessions, public education seminars, and Summer Institutes in cross-listed Social Work courses; publishing a Working Paper Series; and maintaining a clearing house of "difficultto-find" research material.
+Major activities of the Child Welfare Research Centre include conducting and promoting practice-relevant research which links academic and community interests; enhancing critical awareness and analysis of northern child and family welfare issues by sponsoring information sessions, public education seminars, and Summer Institutes in cross-listed Social Work courses; publishing a Working Paper Series; and maintaining a resource room of "difficult-to-find" research material.
 Staff, project researchers, and members of the management and advisory committees together comprise a cross-disciplinary mix of academics and practitioners from First Nations organizations, child welfare services, community corrections and substance abuse treatment; representing the fields of nursing, social work, history, psychology, and education.
+The Gordon

-The clearing house is located in Room 2012 of the Administration Building, or call 960-5714 for more information.
+Ternowetsky Resource Room is located in Room 2012 of the Administration Building, or call 960-5714 for more information.